 Watch This Guy Build a Massive Solar System in the Desert.
 Science, Optics and You.
 Table of Contents Science, Optics and You is a science curriculum package being developed for teachers, students, and parents.

 These activities are designed to promote the asking and answering of questions related to light, color, and optics.
-The program begins with basic information about lenses, shadows, prisms, and color, leading up to the use of sophisticated instruments scientists use to help them understand the world.
 Moon Shapes.
 Beautiful Poster Shows Entire History of Space Exploration.
 The public’s imagination may be focused on NASA‘s work towards sending a manned mission to Mars, but we’ve been exploring the mysteries of our cosmic neighbors for a long time now.

-Solar System Models Module.
+Solar System Models Module The NAAP Solar System Models Module introduces the universe as envisioned by early thinkers culminating in a detailed look at the Copernican model.
 Rotating Sky Explorer - The Rotating Sky.
 Virtual Laboratories for Introductory Astronomy.
 By Michael Guidry, University of Tennessee and Kevin M.

 Solar Week is coming back in the fall -- October 17-21, 2016 -- with a focus on the 2017 total solar eclipse, informal activities and cool conversations with leading solar scientists.
 The website will be getting a new look, too.
 In the meantime, feel free to use the daily pages, and watch this space!
 Solar Week, a week of online cool facts, hands-on activities and games about the sun for ages 9-14, happens twice a year, approximately mid-to-late March and mid-to-late October.
 [Daily Facts, Games and Activities are available all year; "Ask a Question" has archived answers only -- until LIVE during Solar Week.]
+PLEASE REGISTER to participate in Solar Week.
+Have you checked out ?
+Visit NASA's for all kinds of Sun-Earth connection materials.
 PROJECT CLEA HOME PAGE.
 Celestia: Home.
+Stellarium.

 Bad Moons Comments.
 Paper Plate Education"Serving the Universe on a Paper Plate" What's wrong with these pictures?
 Plenty!
 As detailed in the Bad Moons Rising activity, a random sampling of children's books at a small local library reveals frequent errors in how moon phases are depicted.
 Below are excerpts from the books and brief descriptions of the story.
 Click on the thumbnail image to enlarge.
 The Total Solar Eclipse of August 21, 2017 - fly along with the shadow!
 Total Solar Eclipse 2017 - "Close" is NOT close enough!